 Dr. Emily Weiss shares a happy ending for a Horse With No Name.

 I wanted to share a story with you.
 It starts with two horses, skinny and scared, huddled together in a holding pen at an auction in the Northeast.
-This particular pen at the auction is known as the kill pen, as it is the pen where horses are sold based on their weight and are then likely shipped to be processed to meat.
+This particular pen at the auction was the pen where horses are sold based on their weight and are then likely shipped to be processed to meat.
 There are some kind folks who frequent the pen to look for opportunities for live outcomes for the horses within.

 One of those kind folks saw the two pals huddled together.
 She checked for identifiers and found tattoos under their lips, except one of the boys’ tattoos was unreadable.
 After looking up the tattoo number for the one that could be read, she discovered the horse came from a track down south, and his name was Stan.
 She then called Florida Thoroughbred Retirement and Adoptive Care (Florida TRAC), a rescue group committed to retraining and rehoming racehorses that raced at the track where Stan was from.
 This kind woman asked if TRAC could take not only Stan, but Stan’s pal, too.
 TRAC pulled strings to bring Stan, as well as the Horse With No Name, back down to Florida.